 Shared reading is a great way to develop children’s language and communication and to boost their reading skills.
 Click here for a fantastic list of 7 Ways to Support your Child with Reading at Home!

 We encourage children to become curious, independent writers at an early age.
-As a school, we follow the principles of Talk for Writing.
+As a school, apply principles of Talk for Writing.
 Please click here to find out more.
+We follow the Hamilton Trust scheme of work for writing.